jawher/dockerfiles/README.md

-A python 2.6 Dockerfile for automated build on dockerhub
+A collection of Dockerfiles for automated builds on Dockerhub.